-We live in a world where the noise pollution is increasing and getting worst day by day.
+We live in a world where the noise pollution is increasing and getting worse day by day.
 You will find noise coming from cars, kitchen equipment, neighbors, washing machine and what not.
-So if you have a nice basement and asking yourself how to soundproof a basement, then you have come to the right place.
+So if you have a nice basement and asking yourself how to soundproof it, then you have come to the right place.

-Almost every building has a basement.
-Some people put a good use of their basement.
+Almost every building has a basement and some people put a good use out of it as well.
 However, the ever-increasing sound pollution does not even space a closed and solid basement.
-So in this guide, we will help you to soundproof your basement so that you can spend quality time in your basement.
+So in this guide, I will help you to soundproof your basement so that you can spend quality time in your basement.

 Is soundproofing basement necessary?

-Many people think that a basement is a closed place where sound does not comes in.
-They think that the behind the sidewalls of the basement is lots of earth which is a great sound barrier.
-Although that is true, however, sounds do penetrate the basement’s ceiling and even the door of the basement.
+Many people think that as a basement is a closed space, so no sound comes in.
+They think that behind the sidewalls of the basement is lots of earth, which acts as a good enough sound barrier.
+Although that is true, however, sounds do penetrate through the basement’s ceiling and even the door of the basement.

 So you will never find a basement with no sound coming inside without soundproofing it.
 Most of the sound comes in from the basement’s ceiling which is the floor of the upper level of the basement.
 It may be the dog is running or someone is exercising or from the home appliance like a washing machine running from the upper floor.

 Even if someone is listening to the music, this sound may penetrate the ceiling.
 So soundproofing your basement is necessary if you don’t want any sound to disturb you.

 You know that the ceiling of the basement is the main entrance of the noise.
 So basically, there are two types of sound pollution.
 One is airborne sound and the other is impact noises.